Dr. med. Dirk Manski

 Trazodone

-Trazodone ist a non-tricyclic antidepressant with erection-promoting effects, but not approved for ED therapy.
-Trazodone is a treatment option in patients with depression and ED, dosage 50–150 mg/d.
+Trazodone is a non-tricyclic antidepressant with erection-promoting effects, but it is not approved for ED therapy.
+Trazodone is a treatment option in patients with depression and ED, and the dosage is 50–150 mg/d.

 Topical treatment:

-Ointments with vasoactive ingredients such as alprostadil are approved and available on the market.
-Local side effects for patient and partner, the difficult transdermal absorption and thus the moderate clinical effect are known disadvantages (Rooney u.a., 2009).
+Ointments with vasoactive ingredients, such as alprostadil, are approved and available on the market.
+Local side effects for patients and partners, the difficult transdermal absorption, and the moderate clinical effect are known disadvantages (Rooney u.a., 2009).

 Effective natural products: